-These pressures are coming at a time while most excessive schoolers’ self-assurance and self-photograph are in a query.
+These pressures are coming while most excessive schoolers’ self-assurance and self-photography are in a query.
 Children and teens need to live as much as the capability that their parents see in them.
 They also need to ease the burden of college lessons.
 Earning an athletic scholarship might satisfy each of those goals.

-According to The Sports Scholarship Handbook, handiest 1 in 50 excessive college athletes receive athletic scholarships.
-Consider the stress to be that one alongside those from faculty work, different sports, and social lives; that is a lot for a youngster to deal with.
-The force to win, to be very exceptional, can encourage greatness in children and adults alike, but that winner-take-all mentality can also set unrealistic expectations.
-It is that this type of mindset which could sap the amusing out of sports activities.
+According to The Sports Scholarship Handbook, handiest 1 in 50 excessive college athletes receives athletic scholarships.
+Consider the stress to be that one alongside faculty work, different sports, and social lives; that is a lot for a youngster to deal with.
+The force to win, be very exceptional can encourage greatness in children and adults alike, but that winner-take-all mentality can set unrealistic expectations.
+It is that this type of mindset which could sap the amusement out of sports activities.
 Rather than create these strain-crammed interests, shouldn’t we use high college sports to foster well-rounded young adults?